-Occupational Employment and Wages in Des Moines-West Des Moines, Iowa – May 2012
+Occupational Employment and Wages in Des Moines-West Des Moines, Iowa MSA – May 2013

-When compared to the nationwide distribution, local employment was more highly concentrated in 6 of the 22 occupational groups, including business and financial operations; office and administrative support; and computer and mathematical.
-Conversely, nine groups had employment shares significantly below their national representation, including food preparation and serving related; education, training, and library; and healthcare support.
+When compared to the nationwide distribution, local employment was more highly concentrated in 6 of the 22 occupational groups, including business and financial operations; office and administrative support; and computer and mathematical occupations.
+Conversely, nine groups had employment shares significantly below their national representation, including production; food preparation and serving related; and education, training, and library.
 (See table A and box note at end of release.)

 |Major occupational group||Percent of total employment||Mean hourly wage|